 The SUPR-Q is an 8 item questionnaire for measuring Usability, Credibility/Trust, Loyalty and Appearance of websites.
-Download a spreadsheet to generate a percentile ranking to see where a website compares to a database of 200 other websites.
-Full license also provides access to 100 website scores.

 How it Works

 - Have users of a website answer the 8 SUPR-Q items: Do this either using a pop-up on a website, a survey or after a usability test.
 Note: The older version of the SUPR-Q used 13 items.